With Glaciers Melting And Temps Soaring, Pakistan Pursues Big Action On Climate Change

 The trees will take years to grow, he says, "but it will take a few seconds to chop them down."

-It's the same in remote districts like Batakundi, a six-hour drive north of Mardan toward the Himalayas.
+It's the same in remote districts such as Batakundi, a six-hour drive north of Mardan toward the Himalayas.
 Potato farmer Shan Mukhtiyar Mughal gestures to the denuded hills behind him.

 There are laws banning tree felling, but residents say they are rarely enforced, often due to widespread corruption.
-"The forest is almost finished," he says.
+"The forest is almost finished," Mughal says.
 "They are cutting the trees, not planting them."

-But cars are exempt – a move that critics argue could make the EV policy almost useless, or "like a wedding without the groom," says Shaukat Qureishi, General Secretary of Pakistan Electric Vehicles and Parts Manufacturers and Traders Association (PEVMA).
+But cars are exempt – a move that critics argue could make the electric vehicle policy almost useless, or "like a wedding without the groom," says Shaukat Qureshi, general secretary of Pakistan Electric Vehicles and Parts Manufacturers and Traders Association.

-The renewable energy policy, announced in August, calls for a third of Pakistan's power to come from wind and solar power within a decade, up from around two percent now.
+The renewable energy policy, announced in August, calls for a third of Pakistan's power to come from wind and solar power within a decade, up from around 2% now.

-Those plants now provide around 12 percent of Pakistan's energy, and some 4 percent comes from nuclear power.
-But the majority of the country's power is still generated from hydro-electric dams.
+Those plants now provide around 12% of Pakistan's energy, and some 4% comes from nuclear power.
+But the majority of the country's power is still generated from hydroelectric dams.
 Many parts of Pakistan still have hours-long power cuts, especially remote areas.

 Some coal plants might not get built, Mirza says.
 The government's aim of getting to a third of power from wind and solar means those projects would likely be approved as a priority, particularly as the storage batteries that make renewable power more reliable grow cheaper.

-"There's sort of mixed signals coming out of Pakistan," said Nicholas, the energy expert.
-"The problem is, if they keep building coal plants – those plants are supposed to run for forty years.
+"There's sort of mixed signals coming out of Pakistan," says Nicholas, the energy expert.
+"The problem is, if they keep building coal plants – those plants are supposed to run for 40 years.
 So they are, to a great extent, potentially locking out further renewable energy development if they build both at the same time."

 Ultimately, Pakistan's climate policies will endure if ordinary people embrace them, environmentalists say.